erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 To illustrate this the spreadsheet subtracts the reaction torque from the maximum torque of the gimbal motor.

 To provide a better intuition of the characteristics of the CMGs the spreadsheet also calculates the angle of rotation required by the gimbal motor to reach its maximum speed from a standstill.
-In an SPCMG array one will run into a singularity after 90° when starting from a neutral position and after 180° at the latest, this value gets highlighted yellow once it goes above 90°.
+In an SPCMG array one will run into a singularity after 90° when starting from a neutral position, therefore this value gets highlighted yellow once it goes above 90°.
 In other arrays the singularities will be different, but one will most likely struggle to achieve the maximum gimbal velocity if one requires more than 90° to reach it.

 The spreadsheet does not take friction or the exact shape of the momentum envelope into account.
-The actual inertia of a gimbal assembly will of course also be higher than the inertia of just the gyroscopes rotor.
+The actual inertia of a gimbal assembly will also be higher than the inertia of just the gyroscope's rotor.
-All of this can most likely be roughly taken into account with scaling factors, once one has some prototypes to base them off.
+All of this can most likely be taken into account with scaling factors, once one has some prototypes to base them off.

 ### Sizing CMGs for Cranes { #sec:sizing_for_cranes }

-The challenge of sizing CMGs for cranes is the unique combination of requirements arising from the three application cases we have identified in this work.
+The challenge of sizing CMGs for cranes is the unique combination of requirements arising from the three application cases of damping, rotation and process compensation.
-While commercial applications and sizing experience exist for spacecraft control (similar to our part rotation) and roll stabilization (similar to our dampening) the addition of process compensation as well as the need to operate around three axis creates novel challenges.
+While commercial applications and sizing experience exist for spacecraft control (similar to part rotation) and roll stabilization (similar to dampening) the addition of process compensation as well as the need to operate around three axis creates novel challenges.
 The core challenge is the high base rate that our CMGs experience when they are attached to a swinging crane.

 In a spacecraft the baserate is dictated by the agility requirements, which in turn leads to requirements regarding the output torque of the CMGs.
-From this well known relations ship of torques and velocities (@eqn:torque-velocity-relation) lead the sizing of the gimbal and gyroscope motor.
+The relationship of torques and velocities in a CMG (@eqn:torque-velocity-relation) lead the sizing of the gimbal and gyroscope motor.
 Unlike the case of crane dampening, the reaction torque here is self inflicted.
-Also, since most maneuvers will produce a net change in the CMG array's momentum of zero, the size requirements regarding the envelope are much smaller than in our cases where we have to soak up external influences.
+Also, since most maneuvers will produce a net change of zero in the CMG array's momentum, the size requirements regarding the envelope are much smaller than in our cases, where we have to soak up external influences.

 While the base rate in ship stabilization is more akin to our base rate, we can't imitate their solutions.
 In ship stabilization the base rate i.e. the roll is actually utilized, as the precession causes exactly the gimbal movement necessary to produce torque counteracting the roll of the ship.
 Gimbal actuation is only used to assist the gyroscope in overcoming friction, limit the response and avoid hitting the singularities.
-In our case though we also want to be able to use the same CMGs to provide torque compensation while at the same time dampening oscillations!
+In our case though, we also want to be able to use the same CMGs to provide torque compensation while at the same time dampening oscillations.

-Given the requirements for dampening and process compensation previously discussed, unlike in sizing for spacecraft the size of the momentum envelope is paramount to the usefulness of the CMGs for crane applications.
+Given the requirements for dampening and process compensation previously discussed, the size of the momentum envelope is paramount to the usefulness of the CMGs for crane applications.
-Obviously the size of the envelope is governed by the momentum of the gyroscopes.
+Obviously, the size of the envelope is governed by the momentum of the gyroscopes.
-So given a certain baserate we will always have to deal with a large amount of reaction torque compared to the gimbal torque requirements resulting from torque and torque dynamics requirements.
+So given a certain baserate we will always have to deal with reaction torques that outweigh the gimbal torque requirements resulting from torque dynamics requirements (see discussion in @Sec:cmg-pendulum-interaction and @Sec:torque-issue).

 To make CMGs feasible for an application in cranes, we must therefore find ways to alleviate the baserate or to be more precise: its impact on our gimbal motor sizing.
 This is the key issue confronting us and the following solutions come to mind: